mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

 When you'll have 3000W of excess:

 - the first one will take up to 50% of it (1500 W), but it will only take 1000 W because of the resistance.
 So 2000 W remains.
-- the second one 25% of teh remaining (500 W)
+- the second one 25% of the remaining (500 W)
 - the third one will take the remaining 1000 W

 ### Start / Stop Automatic Divert